kevwang33/NNs-for-Higgs-to-Four-Quark-Decay/README.md

 # ML models for Higgs/Recoil Identification from the Higgs Boson to four quarks decay

 ## Data Extraction
-Converting the data from ROOT files to numpy arrays stored in a single hdf5 file.
+extract.py extracts the data from ROOT files to numpy arrays stored in a single hdf5 file.
+Data is then normalized using normalize.py.

 ## Neural Networks
 Both NNs use the Tensorflow library.